 The Kelley School faculty and staff strongly advise students to complete all their coursework in the classroom.
 The school will, however, accept a total of six credits by correspondence study or distance education to count toward some portions of the degree.
-Because of their basic importance in the degree program, the following courses may not be taken online, by correspondence study or distance education: admission courses, business courses, I-Core prerequisites, and ECON-E 202.
+Because of their

-Note: All correspondence/distance education courses taken in the final semester to fulfill degree requirements must be completed three weeks prior to the end of the semester to allow time for final grades to be posted.
+Note: All correspondence/distance education courses, taken through IU in the intended graduation semester, must be completed three weeks prior to the end of the semester to allow time for final grades to be posted.